vistec-AI/Sommai-Legal-Assistant/README.md

   ```bash
   kustomize build applications/embedding | kubectl apply -f -
   ```
-- Access the frontend application via the web gateway.
+- Access the frontend application.
 - For authentication, use Keycloak to manage users and roles.